reg-dataplatform/reg-aws-terraform-library/s3/upload_files/README.md

     - local directory where files are located

 ### Optional (default values used unless specified)
+- `target_key`
+    - s3 target folder where all files will be copied from upload_directory
+    - if by default "" - all files will be copied directly to bucket
 - `tags`
     - tags added to role - should be specified jointly with all other resources in the same module
     - default: `"tag" = "none given"`